-- Turn the router off for 10 seconds using the router On/Off switch located on the rear panel of your router or disconnecting the power port, see "Product Hardware Features" on page 2.

-Use this method if you are encountering difficulties with accessing your router. - Use this method if you are encountering difficulties with accessing your router management page.
+- Turn the router off for 10 seconds using the router On/Off switch located on the rear panel of your router or disconnecting the power port, see "Product Hardware Features" on page 2. - Use this method if you are encountering difficulties with accessing your router management page.
 This is also known as a hard reboot or power cycle.